benrr101/node-taglib-sharp/docs/classes/UuidWrapper.md

 • **new UuidWrapper**(`source?`)

-Constructs a instance using either the supplied UUID or generating a new, random one.
+Constructs an instance using either the supplied UUID or generating a new, random one.

 #### Parameters